Akuukis/screeps-bot-brave/README.md

 ## Intro

-At this moment all ideas ar work in progress and master contains quickfix-style scripts for creeps to be able to work for GCL.
+At this moment all ideas ar work in progress. `dev` and `master` are both broken.
+I hope to get structure and concepts in place, as well creeps doing basic jobs as soon as possible (spring 2017?).
+That will be called version Alpha 1.0 and from that on I invite everyone to join in to develop this further together.

 > Check out `legacy` branch for simple code that runs a room on 3.50 CPU/tick.